-To stop disk usage accounting on a filesystem for group quotas, give this command:#quotaoff -o gquota fsname
+• To stop disk usage accounting on a filesystem for group quotas:

+'''

+quotaoff -o gquota fsname

+'''

-• To get information about disk usage, use the commands described in "Checking Disk Space Usage on XFS Filesystems With quota" on page 46.
+To get information about disk usage, use the commands described in "Checking Disk Space Usage" on page 33.

-Checking Disk Space Usage on XFS Filesystems With quota
+Checking Disk Space Usage

 The quota command reports the amount of disk usage per user, per group, or per project on a filesystem, as well as additional information about the disk quotas.
-On XFS filesystems, you must turn on quotas to use this feature, even if you are not going to enforce quota limits.
-For instructions on monitoring disk space usage without enforcing disk usage limits see "Monitoring Disk Space Usage with Disk Quota Accounting" on page 45.
+You must turn on quotas to use this feature, even if you are not going to enforce quota limits.
+For instructions on monitoring disk space usage without enforcing disk usage limits see "Monitoring Disk Space Usage with Quota Accounting" on page 31.

-For information on the output of the quota command, see "Displaying Disk Quota Information on XFS Filesystems" on page 42.
+For information on the output of the quota command, see "Displaying Quota Information" on page 30.